suncoast-devs/joint-training-curriculum-.net/week-10/day-1/questiosn.md

 X do we get that crappy magnifying glass on the page?
 What's the "best" way to deal with sizes in a situation like this?
 X Something like a JSON type in Products table/list?
 X How can I get related or suggested products to show?
-- Would that be a case of using something like solr?
+X Would that be a case of using something like solr?